zh-4869/gitskills/README.md

 Creating a new branch is quick and simple.
 # gitskills
 change a little
-Git is a free software ...
+Git is a free software and good